-APPENDIX L - SUPPLEMENT 12 - BALANCE CRAFTED BY RUTH
+APPENDIX J - SUPPLEMENT 10 - BALANCE CRAFTED BY RUTH

-Balance Crafted by Ruth ("BCBR") will be launched upon decision of the Board of Directors.
+Balance Crafted by Ruth ("BCBR") was launched on 28 June 2024.

 BCBR is a Multi-Manager Sub-Fund managed by the Management Company, Tundra Fonder AB and GOLDMAN SACHS ASSET MANAGEMENT INTERNATIONAL.
 Taking the Management Company's allocation guidelines into account, the allocation the assets of BCBR and the re-balancing of the portfolio allocation is made by GOLDMAN SACHS ASSET MANAGEMENT INTERNATIONAL.